madnuttah/unbound-docker/doc/README.md

 > [!IMPORTANT]
 > The general use of the healthcheck is optional but highly recommended.

-The healthcheck can be enabled and configured quite self-explanatory in your compose file.
+The healthcheck can be enabled and configured quite self-explanatory in your docker `compose` file.
 Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files or the snippet below to get you started; each compose file has got the healthcheck included, the most complete example is the one [`we use ourselves`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).

 ```yaml
   ...